owncloud/web/README.md

 Here are some examples of what you can do with ownCloud Web:
 - 🗂 **Files**: Upload, download and manage files (as you may know it for example from Dropbox, OneDrive, Google Drive etc.).
 - 🌈 **Share** files or whole folders directly with other users on your ownCloud.
-- 🌍 **Links**: Create links and share them with anyone on the world - no login required.
+- 🌍 **Links**: Create links and share them with anyone in the world - no login required.
 - 📝 **Write**: Edit your documents with the editor of your choice like ONLYOFFICE, Collabora or Microsoft Word and more.
 - 🤝 **Collaborate** in real-time on documents.
 - 🛟 **Versioning** Saved a wrong version?
-We have the timemaschine you where looking for!
+We have the timemachine you where looking for!
 Easyily go back in time and restore older versions of your files.
 - 📥 **Drop-folders** Collect files from other people in one folder via a simple link, ex. homework from pupils or photos from your family - no login required.
 - 🔒 **100% Privacy**: ownCloud Web is GDPR compliant and can be used only internally or toghether with external people.
 - 🛡 **Secure** ownCloud Web is an open source project which means that you can track every action of the software - no blackbox, no "phone home".